 The Art, History, and Science of Brewing

-In The Art, History, and Science of Brewing we would like to take an adventure through human history and discover how brewing came about, how it has affected cultures past and present, and to learn how to create a brew of our own.
+In The Art, History, and Science of Brewing, students take an adventure through human history and discover how brewing came about, how it has affected cultures past and present, and they learn how to create a brew of their own.

-We plan to study Shotokan Karate and Japanese martial arts through participation in the course at the Movement Arts Center.
-The objectives of our proposed course are to gain a better understanding of Japanese martial arts and improve our overall fitness in a challenging environment.
+Students study Shotokan Karate and Japanese martial arts through participation in the course at the Movement Arts Center.
+The objectives of the course are to gain a better understanding of Japanese martial arts and improve overall fitness in a challenging environment.